NRA Instructors provide training for the public in the basic knowledge, skills and attitude necessary for the safe use

 1. You must fill out a Pre-Course Questionnaire to provide a quick history of your shooting experience to ensure that you are eligible to become an NRA Instructor.

 3. You would be provided with a list of the pre-qualification requirements and a portion of the class materials that should help you meet those requirements.

 4. Before the actual class begins you would need to pass those pre-qualification requirements.
-Some of that can be done before the start of the class and some will be done on the first day before instruction actually begins.
+Many of those requirements will be made during the Basic Course you must take before the Instructor Course.

-5. You would attend a course made up of two parts (the final $225.00 payment is due at the beginning of the course).
+5. You would attend a course made up of two parts.
 The first part is Basic Instructional Techniques that includes information on how to teach and NRA Programs and Policies.
 The second part is discipline specific (pistol, shotgun, rifle, etc.).
 You participate in a class where you act sometimes as an instructor and sometimes as a student with each lesson evaluated by your peers and the Training Counselor.
 At the end of each part of the course you must pass an open book test with a score of 90% or higher.
 Class time approximately 17-20 hours.

 If you pass, your information would be reported by computer to the NRA.
 A day or two after that, you would need to register on-line with the NRA and pay a processing fee that would confirm your credentials for two years.
 The fees for NRA Members are $30.00 and for non-NRA members it is $50.00.
 Note: NRA membership is not a requirement for becoming an Instructor.
 However, it is encouraged that you be a member and having a membership number helps in the processing of credentials.
 Applying for membership as far before the course as possible is advisable.